ThisJustZack/learning/projects/cryptography/README.md

 ### Cryptography

-This are of the repository includes the files I used when learning Cryptography, both when in university and with free time.
+This area of the repository includes the files I used when learning Cryptography, both when in university and with free time.